Welcome to Special Services

-The Special Services Department offers special education services to students with learning disabilities, intellectual disabilities, sensory and physical disabilities, autism, giftedness, and behavior disorders for children age 3 through 21 years.
+The Special Services Department offers special education services to students with learning disabilities, intellectual disabilities, sensory and physical disabilities, autism, giftedness, and behavior disorders.

 Please contact your child's teacher or principal for accessing special education services.